tpham222/VideoGameSalesAnalysis/README.md

 The steps taken to complete this project are as follows:

 1.)
 Data Cleaning and Wrangling - A dataset that came from a kaggle competition was loaded, cleaned, and filtered in order
-    to transform it into a state that could be analyzed
+    to transform it into a state that could be analyzed.

 2.)
 Data Visualizations and Storytelling - After cleaning the dataset, exploratory data analysis was performed in order to find potential
     avenues to explore.
 The EDA provided the foundation to create a story and visualizations from the data.